Notary Services Glossary beginning with L

 Some foreigners wishing to visit Canada must produce a letter of invitation as part of the visa process.
 This letter is written by, or on behalf, of the Canadian resident who wishes to invite the person visiting Canada.
 The information contained in the letter of invitation usually includes the following for both the Canadian resident and visitor: name, date of birth, place of birth, address, phone number, email address, workplace, citizenship status and passport information.
 Additional information, including the relationship between the parties, length of visit, and arrival and departure dates, would also be included.
 We can prepare the letter of invitation for you, as well as notarize the letter.
 For further information, please see the article we wrote called Letter of Invitation by Vancouver Notary Public.

-The name for letters given to an ambassador by his chief of state, and addressed to the chief of state of his host country.
-They are delivered to the latter by ambassadors in a formal credentials ceremony, which generally takes place shortly after his arrival at a new post.
-Until this ceremony has taken place he is not formally recognized by the host country, and he cannot officially act as an ambassador.
-The letters are termed "letters of credence" because they request the receiving chief of state to give "full credence" to what the ambassador will say of behalf of his government.
+The name for a document given to an ambassador by his or her chief of state, and addressed to the chief of state of his or her host country.
+The letter of credence is then delivered to the latter by the ambassador in a formal credentials ceremony, which generally takes place shortly after his or her arrival at the new post.
+Until this ceremony has taken place, the diplomat is not formally recognized by the host country, and cannot officially act as an ambassador.
+The letters are termed "letters of credence" because they request the receiving chief of state to give "full credence" to what the ambassador will say of behalf of their foreign government.

-Also presented by a new ambassador, along with his or her letter of credence, to the chief of state of his or her host country during his credentials-presentation ceremony.
+Also presented by a new ambassador, along with his or her letter of credence, to the chief of state of his or her host country during a credential presentation ceremony.
 It is the official document which formally recalls his or her predecessor.

 Latin for 'place of seal'.
 Often abbreviated as L.S., which indicates where the notary seal should be placed on a notarized document.